survivejs/react-book/manuscript/05_implementing_notes.md

 ];
 ```

+Each note is an object which will contain the data we need.
+In this case we assign some task (a string) to each.
+Later on it would be possible to extend this data definition to include things like note color or owner.

+## Connecting Data with App

 The next step is connecting this data model with our `App`.
 As it will be quite a bit of code I've included whole solution below.
 We'll improve the solution later on.
 The current solution is the simplest way to render a list of notes.

 We will use a special feature of JSX in form of `{}`.
 Within these braces we can mix JavaScript with JSX.
 In this case we will render a bunch of `li` elements.
 Each contains a `Note`.

 In order to tell React in which order to render the elements, we'll set `key` property for each.
 It is important that this is unique or otherwise it won't be able to figure out the correct order in which to render and it will give a warning about this.

 **app/components/App.jsx**